 Bringing Theory to Practice (BTtoP) is an independent Project established in 2003 in partnership with the Association of American Colleges and Universities (AAC&U).
 The project was co-founded by Sally Engelhard Pingree, (President of the S. Engelhard Center), and Donald W. Harward (President Emeritus, Bates College, and Senior Scholar, AAC&U).
 Harward served as BTtoP's Director from 2003 - Summer 2018, and was succeeded by David Scobey.

-Bringing Theory to Practice is grounded in three convictions.
-We believe that higher education should be holistic and transformative, nurturing students’ intellectual growth, personal well-being, preparation for meaningful work, and democratic citizenship.
-We believe that “educating the whole student” has to include all students, no matter their background or interests.
-And we believe that the first two commitments require the reshaping of higher education.
-BTtoP works to advance these ideals through innovative practice, research, advocacy, and institutional change.
+BTtoP’s mission is grounded in three commitments.
+We believe that undergraduate education should be holistic and transformative, nurturing active and integrative learning, personal well-being, preparation for meaningful work, and democratic citizenship.
+We believe that “educating the whole student” must include students of all backgrounds, interests, and educational settings.
+And we believe that the first two commitments require significant change in higher education.
+BTtoP works to advance this mission through innovative practice, research, advocacy, and institutional change.

 For 15 years, Bringing Theory to Practice has given grants, held convenings, and produced publications in support of these goals.
 We’ve funded more than 550 projects at 359 institutions.
 The result has been a wealth of innovative practice and research distributed throughout our network.